Collection Of Pictures From Various Travel Destinations Around The World

 • Clothing

-• Weather is warm, so pack lightweight casual t-shirts, shorts, sundresses, tank tops, swimsuits, sunscreens, hats and a light jacket for the cool evenings.
+• Weather is warm, so pack lightweight casual t-shirts, shorts, sundresses, tank tops, swimsuits and a light jacket for the cool evenings.
+Pack plenty of sunscreen, sunglasses, and a hat.

-• Remember that driving is left hand side.
+• Remember that driving is on the left-hand side of the road.

 • All beaches are public and free to access.